Skip to content

 Examples

 For a crystal with two atoms per unit cell, look in the Examples section.
-For other examples and pre-defined lattices consult the Pybinding documentation.
+For other examples and pre-defined lattices, consult the Pybinding documentation.

 Using Pybinding's solver

-Pybinding has build-in solvers for
+Pybinding has built-in solvers for

-• LAPACK (exact diagonalization) and
+• LAPACK (exact diagonalization)

-• ARPACK (targeted diagonalization of sparse matrices).
 To use any of these solvers, we need to first construct a model.

 Building a pb.Model